hubmapconsortium/reharmonize-legacy-metadata/README.md

 ## 3. Resolve Ambiguous Mappings
 - **How to check:**
-  - Identify mappings where multiple options are possible.
+  - Identify mappings where multiple options are possible in the `output` files.
   - Suggest the most appropriate mapping, or determine if the legacy value should be included in the new schema.
 - **Making changes:**
   - Record your resolution in the `patches.json` file in the appropriate dataset directory.